Nash House Museum

 Visitor Experience:

-The Nash House, once Rev. Edward Nash’s residence, is a testament to Buffalo’s African American heritage.
-Designated a historic site in 1976, it’s now owned by the Michigan Street Preservation Corporation.
-Operating as a museum since 2007, it showcases Rev. Nash’s sermons and letters, offering insights into Buffalo’s African American community.
-With exhibits focusing on civil rights, it connects visitors with the past, preserving and sharing the community’s struggles and contributions.
-The museum serves as an educational resource, bridging history to the present.
+The Nash House, once home to Rev. Edward Nash, pastor of the Michigan Street Baptist Church, stands as a powerful testament to Buffalo’s African American heritage.
+Designated a historic site in 1976 and now owned by the not-for-profit Michigan Street Preservation Corporation, the house has been operating as a museum since 2007.
+Within its walls, visitors can explore many of Rev. Nash’s original sermons and letters, which provide invaluable insight into Buffalo’s African American community and its history.
+With exhibits centered on civil rights, the museum preserves and shares stories of struggle, resilience, and achievement while serving as an educational resource that bridges the past to the present.